Section 123: Rules

 It is worth noting, that whilst rule 111 allows for relief where an official communication can, on the balance of probabilities, be demonstrated to have gone astray in the post, the rule requires that the failure to meet a deadline is ‘wholly or mainly’ attributable to the communication failure.
 If an application is found not to comply with the Act and Rules by the end of the compliance period, it may not be possible to extend the compliance period under rule 111 simply because an examination report was not received.
 In Daihatsu Motor Co Ltd and others’ Patent (BL O/234/14) the hearing officer determined that it was the “lack of systematic rigour” by the attorney in monitoring the compliance period and tracking the application status, and not the non-arrival of a report of re-examination under section 18(3), that was the main reason for the failure to bring the application in order in time.

 [Where correspondence from the Office is reported as never having arrived at its intended destination, or is reported as being misdirected or delayed, this fact should be recorded by sending a minute to the relevant formalities group with any relevant details.
-The relevant Head of Administration will then decide whether a prescribed or specified period can be extended under rule 111.
+The relevant Head of Administration will then decide whether a prescribed period can be extended under rule 111.
 The head of administration will need to be satisfied ‘that the failure to do something under the Act or these Rules was wholly or mainly attributable to a delay in, or failure of, a communication service’.
-The original reports may be sent to the address for service or, if the application has been published, the applicant/agent may be directed to the online IPSUM service which additionally contains links to patent citations.
+Duplicate copies of the original reports should be sent to the address for service, along with PROSE letter RULE 111.
+If the application has been published, the applicant/agent may also be directed to the online IPSUM service, which contains links to patent citations.
+When a period of time set out in the Act or Rules is due to expire imminently, a reminder should also be included.
+The RULE 111 letter invites the applicant or attorney to provide evidence that the delay or failure to respond was wholly or mainly attributable to a problem with a communication service (as opposed to a report having been mislaid after it was received).
+Such evidence might include a copy of their office records relating to the application in question and/or a signed statement briefly describing their usual mail delivery arrangements and any procedures used to record when a piece of correspondence arrives.
+Once evidence has been supplied, Formalities should refer the application to the Head of Administration, who will determine whether or not rule 111 may be used to allow an extension of time.
+The length of any extension will depend on the circumstances of the case.
+Once the Head of Administration has determined what action is to be taken, the formalities manager should ensure that the applicant or attorney is informed in writing as to the outcome.
+If an extension under rule 111 has been allowed, the necessary changes should be made to the patents database and the case dossier.
+If the applicant or attorney is unhappy with the Office’s decision in the matter, they can request to be heard on the matter.
 Under no circumstances should reports be reissued with new dates unless an extension of time has been agreed by one of the Heads of Administration.
-Extensions of time under rule 111 may not be used to ‘un-terminate’ an application or extend a time period which has already expired.
-If required, advice should be sought from Patents Legal Section.
-Where the relevant deadline has already expired formalities will provide information to the applicant on other means of extending deadlines such as; use of r.108 (see 123.34-123.38), s.117B(2) (see 117B.02 and 18.53, or reinstatement under s.20A (see 20A.03). ]
+If required, advice should be sought from Patents Legal Section. ]

 |(i) giving effect to an inventor’s rights to be mentioned conferred by section 13, and providing for an inventor’s waiver of any such right to be subject to acceptance by the comptroller;|